Gravitationally Induced UV Completion of an $O(N)$ Scalar Theory: Fixed-point and perturbations

+Since the inclusion of running couplings does not modify the scaling solutions in Eqs.~(\ref{scalex1}), (\ref{scalex2}), and (\ref{scalex34}), these still provide, within the truncation in Eq.~(\ref{theorysemk}), exact scaling regimes that can be reached from fully non-trivial running potentials $u_t(x)$ and $f_t(x)$.
+By contrast, the running couplings modify the structure of Eq.~(\ref{scalex2}), such that the corresponding scaling regime becomes an isolated point in the space of solutions and cannot be reached from any non-trivial running potential $u_t(x)$ and $f_t(x)$.

 The family structure of the fixed point does not depend on $\gamma$.
 The fact that qualitative fixed-point physics does not depend on $\gamma$ suggests that the corresponding numerical RG trajectories should display the same $\gamma$-independence.
-Moreover, since these fixed points originate from exact scaling solutions, they are expected to be robust under extensions of the truncation.

 Finally, the appearance of exact scaling solutions $u=u_\ast$ and $f=f_{0\ast}+f_{1\ast}x$ and the associated fixed-point structure is not specific to the proper-time flow, see e.g.~\cite{Labus:2015ska,Percacci:2015wwa}.